 The Trust is not a "reporting issuer" or equivalent under the securities legislation of any jurisdiction.
-Accordingly, the Trust is not subject to the "continuous disclosure" requirements of any securities legislation and there is therefore no requirement that the Trust make ongoing disclosure of its affairs including, without limitation, the disclosure of financial information on a quarterly basis or the disclosure of material changes in the business or affairs of the Trust.
+Accordingly, the Trust is not subject to the "continuous disclosure" requirements of any securities legislation other than as provided for under National Instrument 45-106 and there is therefore no requirement that the Trust make ongoing disclosure of its affairs including, without limitation, the disclosure of financial information on a quarterly basis or the disclosure of material changes in the business or affairs of the Trust, other than as provided for under National Instrument 45-106.
+The Trust will file Material Change Reports and make Notice of Use of Proceeds filings as required by National Instrument 45-106.